-Butternut Squash Risotto with Sage and Turkey Sausage is the perfect Fall celebration of hearty flavors and feel-goodery comfort food!
+Butternut Squash Risotto with Sage and Sausage is the perfect Fall celebration of hearty flavors and feel-goodery comfort food!

 Isn’t it awesome how food can bring back fond memories?
 For me, food is a celebration of family, just generally good times, and lotsa love!
 I mean, how can you be in a bad mood when you have such fantastic eats adorning the table?
 A full belly is a happy life.
 Words of wisdom spoken by yours truly.

 Anyway, butternut squash risotto takes me way back to my early days of developing foodie love.
 I grew up in a small town.
 There weren’t a lot of food options available back then (maybe this has changed now?) in the one grocery store that the town supported.
 If they had everything that was on your standard ingredient list, it was a good day.
 So when I actually left home and started seeing the world of food that I somehow missed growing up, it was like an exciting adventure.

 My sister, who has great taste, by the way, introduced me to risotto.
 I’d never even heard of risotto before.
 But I quickly fell in love with this creamy cheesy rice dish.
 Risotto is made with a special kind of rice called Arborio.
 You cook it by adding broth (or some type of liquid) in over time, simmering and stirring, and it pulls a creamy deliciousness out of that rice that cannot be compared to any other.

 I’ve made a lot of risotto over the years since then, but most of them did not include butternut squash.
 You see, my husband – not such a big squash fan.
 And while I really do love butternut squash, I do not love it enough to eat a whole one by myself.
 They’re kinda big, you know.

 My husband was out of town a couple of weeks ago, my mother had just brought me a butternut squash, and I thought, you know, it’s time to resurrect this fond memory.